brainsik/bae/README.md

 ## ToDo

-* BUG: WTF is going on with ap.calc_area??
-Something is not right.
-Changing the size of the plane seems change where you're oriented in it.
-This is perhaps a problem with MakeProblemSet because adding a separate MakeProblemSet for Juliabrots (where we iterate over the image plane instead of the complex plane to make the problem set) makes the issue go away.
-Something is up.
-* If we fix this bug ☝️ then we _may_ be able to drop the two MakeProblemSet functions and have just one.
-I say may because the z <-> xy mapping is not 1:1 and separating problem set creators by whether they are based on the complex plane or the image plane is maybe just correct.
+* Add godoc comments
+* Update structs to properly use public/private (uppercase/lowercase) field names.
 * ??
+Use a single MakeProblemSet function?
+Since the z <-> xy mapping is not 1:1, having separate problem set creators based on whether we are building on the complex plane or the image plane might be best, even though it's more code.
+* ??
 Instead of PlanePoint and ImagePoint, move to CmplxPoint and ImagePoint and rename other things accordingly?
-* Add godoc comments to everything
-* Use Log() instead of Printf()?
+* ??
+Instead of Printf(), use Log()?

 ## Plane Mapping